How to Pick a Guardian

 Quick Overview

-A legal guardian, the person in charge of the day-to-day care of any children under the age of 18, ideally is:
+A custodial guardian, the person in charge of the day-to-day care of any children under the age of 18, ideally is:

 -